kristianmandrup/Meteor_angularjs/README.md

     var angularApp = {
         name: 'meteorapp',
-        withAppCtrl: true,
+        appController: 'AppCtrl',
         template: {
-            placeholderElement: "<body>",
+            placeholderElement: '<body>',
             name: 'angular.html',
-            defaultPath: 'bundle/static/' + this.name,
-            publicPath: 'public/' + this.name

-            paths: [this.defaultPath, this.publicPath]
+            locations: ['bundle/static/', 'public/'],
     }

+You can also configure using a config file 'angularAppConfig.json' with your overrides:

+    {
+        name: 'my-meteorapp',
+        appController: 'AppController',
+        template: {
+            placeholderElement: '<div ng-view>',
+            name: 'main-view.html',
+            locations: ['bundle/static/', 'public/'],
     }

 ##How to use it
-The angularjs app is by default called 'meteorapp'.
+The angularjs app is by default called 'meteorapp' (see Configuration above).

     angular.module('meteorapp', []).
         config(['$routeProvider', function($routeProvider) {